In Vivo Exposure Therapy

 Because this therapy takes such a direct approach to breaking the patient’s anxiety, it can be difficult for a person to endure.
 Many patients feel like their anxiety is increasing with every second they’re in the exposed situation.
 Because of this, therapists are trained to judge when the patient is at the point that they can no longer handle the stress that may go along with this treatment.

 On the positive side, through In Vivo Exposure Therapy the patient begins to understand that the “consequences” of their anxieties are not reasonable.
 Using the above example, the sufferer of Obsessive Compulsive Disorder may be guided to wash their hands only once after using the bathroom, instead of five times.
 Over the course of treatment, they come to understand that they will not get sick from washing their hands less than five times.
 The patient becomes conditioned to the situation they have feared and it no longer provokes their anxiety.
+We offer In Vivo exposure therapy in Delray Beach, FL and also across the United States via teletherapy.

 Clinical Expertise and Clinical Focus